Walking for Health All Year Around

 Walking improves fitness, cardiac health, alleviates depression and fatigue.
 Walking improves mood, creates less stress on joints and reduces pain, can prevent weight gain, reduces risk for cancer and chronic disease, improves endurance, circulation, and posture, and the list goes on… Plus it’s social .
 You can share your activity easily with others.
 And if you progress to something like Nordic Pole Walking, there are added benefits with engaging the upper body and increasing number of calories burned, cardio improved and strengthens 95% of the body’s large muscles.

-C.A.R.P. encourages our 325,000 members across Canada to participate in walking activities, according to their own ability, with the goal of making it a habit that Zoomers will not want to break.
+CARP encourages our 330,000 members across Canada to participate in walking activities, according to their own ability, with the goal of making it a habit that Zoomers will not want to break.
 From a short walk out of one’s residence to a long hike among beautiful scenery.
-Every effort will have a positive effect!
+Every effort will have a positive effect.
+When walking in winter conditions, it’s important to consider your footwear.
+Invest in footwear that has a non-slip tread sole made of natural rubber.
+Ice grippers on footwear can help you walk on hard packed snow and ice but they can become very slippery and must be removed before walking on smooth surfaces such as stone, tile or ceramic.

 One of the best ways for older Canadians to keep fit is walking and walking with genuine Nordic style walking poles is an even better way to walk.
 Nordic Walking was originally a summer training regime for cross-country skiers.
 It’s based on using specially designed Nordic Walking poles in a way that harnesses the power of the upper body to propel you forward as you walk.
 It is now a recognised way to turn a walk into whole-body exercise.
 It can be enjoyed at many levels, from Nordic Walking for health to athletic Nordic running.
 More than 10 million people globally enjoy this outdoor activity all year round with an overall goal of achieving general physical and mental well-being.